christhekeele/foundation-compass-stack/README.md

 * `src`: This is the directory you'll work in.
 * `src/assets`: All assets (scss, images, fonts, js, etc) go here.
 * `src/assets/scss/_settings.scss`: Foundation configuration settings go in here.
+If you change them, you'll want to import this file into your app.
+* `src/assets/scss/app.scss`: Application styles go here.
+These are also ones you'll want to take home with you.
 * `src/assets/scss/sandbox.scss`: Styles that make the sandbox look good go here.
-* `src/assets/scss/app.scss`: Application styles go here.
-These are the ones you'll want to take home with you.
+Leave them be when exporting your customizations into your project.
 * `dist`: Static pages are assembled here.
 This is where you should view the site in your browser. **Don't edit these files directly.
 They will be overwritten!**
-* `pages`: This is where your Assemble HTML templates go.
+* `pages`: This is where your Assemble HTML templates go, if you intent to build off of the sandbox instead of importing your customizations into another project..
-* `pages/index.html`: This is the landing page for your site, already kitted out with every Foundation component.
+* `pages/index.html`: This is the landing page for the sandbox, already kitted out with every Foundation component.
-* `partials`: This is where reusable templates that will be embedded in others go.
+* `partials`: This is where reusable templates that can be embedded in others go.
 * `partials/components`: This is where each Foundation component lives.
-Remove component partials from your `index.html` if you don't intend on using them to reduce clutter.
+Remove component partial include directives from the `index.html` if you don't intend on using them to reduce clutter.